victorkleb/scRNA-seq_stable_clust/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; 01 extract_data_from_package_DuoClustering2018.r
 <br><br>

-Pipelines for the large datasets contain 52 or 54 programs.
+Pipelines for the large data sets contain 52 or 54 programs.
 They include all programs for the  three iterations described in Section 2.8 "Identify and exclude cell and gene outliers for iterative analyses."

 Each program is referenced by an iteration number, a sequence number, and name.